A Review of “Three Circles”

 Scroggins and Wright are motivated to share the gospel with as many people as possible and to equip the people of the church to this end.
 A laudable motivation, to be sure.
 They are driven by a desire to see a multiplying church, especially in their unchurched South Florida context.

 Now, a word needs to be said about whether South Florida (the authors are in West Palm Beach) is unchurched.
-They assert that 96% of the 1.4 million people in Florida are unreached and that West Palm Beach is an unreached city (pg.
+They assert that 96% of the 1.4 million people in South Florida are unreached and that West Palm Beach is an unreached city (pg.
 17), something that is repeated regularly throughout the book.
 This, to put it bluntly, is inaccurate.
 The 96% unreached number comes from NAMB, which provides no data to back up their claim.
 They cite a 2015 Barna study which says that West Palm Beach is the city with the highest percentage of “never-churched” people in the United States (17%), but that means 83% of West Palm Beach has been churched at one time.
 That very same Barna report states that West Palm Beach is currently 52% churched, 48% unchurched, the 11th least-churched city in the country, but hardly unchurched or unreached.
 The Association of Religious Data states that in 2010 (most recent year for their data) Palm Beach County had a rate of 36.6% regular attending Christian adherents, with 10.9% of the population regularly attending an Evangelical Protestant church.
 No matter how you massage the numbers, South Florida is not unreached.
 That does not mean that sharing the gospel should be a lower priority, but that does mean Scroggins and Wright made me skeptical of their work.
 Misleading the reader on one point, intentionally or through unintentional sloppiness, means you’re untrustworthy on the others.
+When so much of the book’s argument is validated by the alleged effectiveness of the tool in converting the unreached, but it turns out the number of unreached is inaccurate, it calls into question the effectiveness of the tool and validity of the book’s argument.

 The appeal of Three Circles is the simple tool provided so that anyone can have a gospel conversation.
 You are to look for instances when a conversation exposes the felt brokenness of other people and then share the gospel.
-Drawing three circles (God’s design, our fall into brokenness, the gospel of Jesus offering healing, and restoration to God’s design) is simple, clear, and direct.
+Drawing three circles (God’s design, our fall into brokenness, the gospel of Jesus offering healing leading back to restoration of God’s design) is simple, clear, and direct.

 The best part of the book is the encouragement to every Christian to be willing to share their faith.
 Calling people to practice how they share the gospel and reminding them to invite people to respond to the gospel are good things, and I appreciated Scroggins and Wright emphasizing the practicalities of gospel conversations.
 There is something to learn there.
 However, I do not believe the three circles tool is salvageable for two overarching reasons.